highcharts/highcharts-editor/README.md

 			</script>
 		</html>

-## API Reference
+## API Quick Reference

+**Full documentation can be found [here](#).**

 ### highed.Editor

-The `highed.Editor` object is the full chart editor, containing a wizard-style interface for chart creation.
+The `highed.Editor` object is the full chart editor, containing by default a wizard-style interface for chart creation.

+**Constructor**

-`highed.Editor(parent)` creates a new chart editor instance, and attaches it to the supplied parent node.
-The parent can either be a string containing the ID of a dom node, or a dom node instance.
+`highed.Editor(parent, properties)` creates a new chart editor instance, and attaches it to the supplied parent node.
+The `parent` argument can either be a string containing the ID of a DOM node, or a DOM node instance.

+Properties is an object as such:

+		{

+		}

+**Interface**

   * `Editor.on(<event>, <callback>)`: Listen for an event emitted by the editor.
 See list of events below.
   * `Editor.resize()`: Force a resize of the editor widget.

-** Editor Events **
+  * `Editor.getEmbeddableHTML()`: Get a string containing HTML to replicate the current chart.

+**Editor Events**

   * `Resized`: Emitted when the editor is resized
   * `ChartChange`: Emitted when the chart being edited changes.
-Argument is the chart settings.
+Passed argument is the current chart settings.

+## Customizing the exposed settings

+Sometimes, only a sub-set of editable settings is required.

 ## License